nyxlib/nyx-node/docs/md/protocol.md

 }
 ```

-In any `defXXXVector` message, Nyx supports an optional `@hints` attribute carrying Markdown to describe the vector
-in the UI.
+In any `defXXXVector` message, Nyx supports an optional `@hints` attribute carrying Markdown to describe the vector in the UI.

 ### Stream vectors

 Nyx adds a feature for describing **stream vectors** metadata.
-Stream payloads are not transported in JSON, a
-dedicated API delivers them to clients, using **Redis** for low-latency caching and streaming server.
-This
-capability is specific to Nyx and not part of INDI.
+Stream payloads are not transported in JSON, a dedicated API delivers them to clients, using **Redis** for low-latency caching and streaming server.
+This capability is specific to Nyx and not part of INDI.

 ### Nyx message grammar

-The schema below describes the message structures for both the INDI protocol and its Nyx overlay .
-Nyx-specific
-extensions are explicitly noted.
+The schema below describes the message structures for both the INDI protocol and its Nyx overlay.
+Nyx-specific extensions are explicitly noted.

 \include ./docs/specs/nyx.xsd